 - Collaborative Relationships: We share leadership and responsibility in our work with others.
 We commit time and effort to ensure diverse participation and more effective outcomes.
 We act with integrity, respect, and trust.

 We take all aspects of a child’s learning into consideration when planning age-appropriate curriculum: academic, social, and emotional.
 Our school uses the creative curriculum because we feel that it is the most in line with our mission of developing the whole child.
 The creative curriculum is a hands-on approach to learning where children work in small and large groups to problem-solve, create, and explore.
 However, we know that all children are individuals and therefore learn differently.
-We respect this fact and utilize components and standards of multiple curriculums to meet a child at their personal developmental level of each child including STEAM, technology, music, and foreign language.
+We respect this fact and utilize components and standards of multiple curriculums to meet the personal developmental level of each child including STEAM, technology, music, and foreign language.
 This promotes a steady progressive pace where children achieve success.

 In addition to academic learning, our curriculum promotes social and emotional growth – children learn best through experience and play.
 Setting up imaginative play stations that promote cooperation, kindness, communication, conversation, taking turns, and problem solving, help children learn “to be part of a group” are all part of everyday learning in our center.